-Prepare for Disasters-Use mitigation efforts to limit the impact disasters have on you and your family.
+• Prepare for Disasters-Use mitigation efforts to limit the impact disasters have on you and your family.
 Know the risks of disasters that may occur in your particular area of the Community, such as flooding.
-Learn ways to make your home stronger during storms and identify what a Basic Emergency Supply Kit:
+Learn ways to make your home stronger during storms and identify what hazards.
+Act fast if you receive a local warning or alert.